 Cherokee is a tiny town located in the state of Alabama.
 With a population of 966 people and just one neighborhood, Cherokee is the 300th largest community in Alabama.

 Cherokee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cherokee is a town of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Cherokee who work in office and administrative support (21.81%), management occupations (10.07%), and maintenance occupations (7.72%).
+There are especially a lot of people living in Cherokee who work in office and administrative support (21.00%), management occupations (13.84%), and law enforcement and fire fighting (8.83%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Cherokee has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Cherokee has few renters and college students.
 But the biggest reason it is quieter in Cherokee than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Cherokee may be for you.

-Cherokee is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Cherokee doesn't have a public transportation system that people use for their commute.

 Cherokee is a very ethnically-diverse town.
 The people who call Cherokee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cherokee residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cherokee include English, Irish, German, European, and Dutch.
+Important ancestries of people in Cherokee include English, Irish, German, Italian, and European.

 The most common language spoken in Cherokee is English.
 Other important languages spoken here include Italian and African languages.